teju85/capsnet/README.md

 hyper-params pretty much the same as those with MNIST.

 ## Runtime differences between Cifar10 and Mnist
-~30% increase in runtime when compared to Mnist is totally attributable to the difference in input image dimension between these 2 datasets.
+The increase in runtime when compared to Mnist is totally attributable to the difference in input image dimension between these 2 datasets.